 Extended Producer Responsibility (EPR)

 We know that Extended Producer Responsibility (EPR) will change the landscape of packaging and drastically impact costs for UK businesses.
-Macfarlane Packaging can help you under stand EPR and show you how sustainable packaging and cost reduction go hand in hand.
+Macfarlane Packaging can help you understand EPR and show you how sustainable packaging and cost reduction go hand in hand.

 A truck driving down a motorway through trees A truck driving down a motorway through trees